Dear Youth Pastor,

 As they sit across the room from you, their faith, their hope for this life, and their belief in the character and goodness of God may be hanging by the very thinnest of threads—and you get to be that thread.

 I’m not talking about “right theology”.
-I’m not talking about your exegesis of Romans 1, or whether you think that being LGBTQ is a choice or not, or about having a handful of Scriptures prepared that you can quote to them should they come to you and come out to you.
+I’m not talking about your exegesis of the Bible, or whether you think that being LGBTQ is a choice or not, or about having a handful of Scriptures prepared that you can quote to them should they come to you and come out to you.

 They need you.